yash-aryan/js-testing-practice/README.md

 # js-testing-practice

 In this project I used Jest to unit test and build each functions in a step-by-step basis.
-The functions are basic such as `reverseString`, `calculator`, etc.
+The functions are basic such as `analyzeArray`, `calculator`, etc.

 I made the unit tests in a way to fail on several edge cases such as to prevent obvious hard coded return value, wrong type input, etc.